Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 The parameters are tested and should converge in some minutes.
 To run the default options just type in command line (linux):
     `python rotation.py`

-If you want to exclude some points:
+If you want to exclude any points:
-    `python rotation.py-e [list of points to exlude]`
+    `python rotation.py -e [list of points to exlude]`

-Acepted formats for points are:
+Accepted formats for points are:
 `[p1,p2,...,pn]` or `p1,p2,...,pn`

-To modify the parameters, one can pass these arguments:
+To modify the parameters, one can pass the following arguments:

 - -i: Number of iterations.
 Default = 50000
 - -e: Points to exclude.
-Default = ''; (Acceptable entrys are [1,2..], 1,2,..)
+Default = ''; (Acceptable entries are [1,2..], 1,2,..)
 - -npop: Population number.
 Default = 100
-- -b: number of best individuals to keep (fraction of the total number of individuaus).
+- -b: number of best individuals to keep (fraction of the total number of individuals).
 Default = 20
-- -w: number of worst individuals to keep (fraction of the total number of individuaus).
+- -w: number of worst individuals to keep (fraction of the total number of individuals).
 Default = 10
-- -m: mutation probabilitie.
+- -m: mutation probability.
 Default = 0.7
-- -c: coulple probabilitie.
+- -c: couple probability.
 Default = 0.7

 To control the output: